So what is M43 travel photography? Well, it’s travel photography using the light and compact micro four-thirds camera system.

-Photos of people donning their national costume will naturally draw the interest of traveling photographers.
-Even though these photos are beautiful examples of the culture, I don’t think they are indicative of the contemporary culture of that country or region.
+Photos of people donning their national costumes will naturally draw the interest of traveling photographers.
+Even though these photos are beautiful examples of the culture, I don’t think they indicate the contemporary culture of that country or region.

-Generally speaking, people don’t usually wear their traditional clothing, e.g., in Japan, the kimono is only worn on special occasions and is not the daily choice.
-Of course, you’ll be able to see this tradition dress at a show or tourist attraction, but not necessary in everyday life.
+Generally speaking, people don’t usually wear traditional clothing, e.g., in Japan, the kimono is only worn on special occasions and is not the daily choice.
+Of course, you’ll be able to see this traditional dress at a show or tourist attraction, but not necessarily in everyday life.

 Build Rapport with Your Subject